× BD5 ELECTION RESULTS

-PACE stands for The Political Action Council of Educators, which is the official political arm of United Teachers of Los Angeles.
-It is funded exclusively by members of UTLA who also choose to join PACE, and thereby agree to make modest monthly contributions in addition to their normal UTLA dues.
-PACE is YOUR VOICE in the political arena.
+PACE is funded exclusively by members of UTLA who choose to join PACE and thereby agree to make modest monthly contributions in addition to their normal UTLA dues.

 LAUSD Board Members Directory